 On most federal grants, the Grants Management division has the authority to approve transfer of funds between budget categories (including pre-award costs up to 90 days in advance of the start date), no-cost extensions of up to one year, and the carrying forward of unobligated balances from one funding period to the next.

 Carry-Over of Funds

 Some agencies allow carry-over of funds from one budget period to the next.
 However, the PI must justify and document carry-overs in excess of 25% of the total direct cost.
-The justification must be on file in Research Administration.
+The justification must be on file in Grants Management.
 Because federal agencies are currently scrutinizing carry-over of funds very closely, they may not allow carry-overs in excess of 25%, or they might deduct the carry-over from future funds.

 Change In Project Director

 One further requirement of recipients of awards is the treatment and reporting of Program Income.
 Program Income may be defined as gross income earned by a recipient of an award from activities part or all of which are borne as a direct cost by the award or counted as a direct cost toward meeting a cost sharing or matching requirement.
 Program Income may include: fees from services performed during the award period; proceeds from sale of real property, equipment, or supplies; usage or rental fees; patent or copyright royalties; and third-party reimbursement for hospital or medical services.
 Agencies providing awards require that information on Program Income be included in applications submitted for awards; they also require reporting of Program Income during the award period.
 Certain agencies, such as the National Science Foundation (NSF), the Public Health Service (PHS) and the Department of Education, have printed regulations dealing with the treatment of Program Income.
 In most instances, the award document indicates what the recipients' responsibilities are regarding the reporting of Program Income.
-Any questions on treatment and reporting of Program Income should be directed to Research Administration/RAS.
+Any questions on treatment and reporting of Program Income should be directed to Grants Management/RAS.

 Considerations Not Involving Project Support